-Operating revenue is primarily comprised of water and wastewater usage charges.
-In FY2023, total operating revenues were \$1.50 billion, an increase of \$196.5 million or 15.03% from FY2022, primarily due to the rate increases implemented in April 2022 and April 2023 per rate study completed in FY2021.
-Effective April 1, 2023, the Fund increased water rates by 15.2% in order to account for inflation and population increases, and to pay for necessary structural improvements, such as replacing old pipes, rehabilitating or replacing groundwater wells and lift stations, and improving water and wastewater treatment plants.
-Overall water consumption increased by 2.57 billion gallons in FY2023.
-The number of active water service accounts increased from 494,865 in FY2022 to 496,945 in FY2023.
+Operating revenue is primarily comprised of water and wastewater charges.
+In FY2024, total operating revenues were \$1.6 billion, an increase of \$126.6 million or 8.4% from FY2023, primarily due to the rate increases implemented in April 2023 and April 2024 per rate study completed in FY2021.
+Effective April 1, 2024, the Fund increased water and wastewater rates by 7% and 11%, respectively, in order to account for inflation and population increases, and to pay for necessary structural improvements, such as replacing old pipes, rehabilitating or replacing groundwater wells and lift stations, and improving water and wastewater treatment plants.
+This was partially offset by the water bill improvement plan implemented in the fourth quarter of FY2024.
+Overall water consumption increased by 640.4 million gallons in FY2024 compared to FY2023.
+The number of active water service accounts increased from 496,945 in FY2023 to 503,520 in FY2024.